SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Everypony smiles as they think of what to name their puppy.

 They settle on the names of: Sprinkles, Sprinkles, Sprinkles, Sprinkles, Sprinkles, Twilight Sprinkles, and Narrator Sprinkles.

+Silk Rose didn't know what to do next so they asked [knighty](https://www.fimfiction.net/user/1/knighty).

+[knighty](https://www.fimfiction.net/user/1/knighty) replied, "talk about their favourite scrap metal :V"

+[knighty](https://www.fimfiction.net/user/1/knighty) now leaves this story.

+Rarity spoke first.
+"I really like platinum.
+It's great for jewelry and accents on dresses."

+Rainbow Dash says, "Gold, because I'm always in first place!"

+Twilight, the pony says, "I like copper because it's so versatile and useful."

+Fluttershy says, "I love uranium, its great for making nuclear bombs."

+Pinkie says, "I love stainless steel, it's great for bakeware and in a pinch you can use it as a mirror."

+Applejack says, "I like lead because it tastes good."